Office hours: Tuesday, 12:00 pm - 14:00 pm

 6

-Budgetary techniques (foundation course)
+Budgetary techniques (basic course)

 The course aims to introduce students to the principles and techniques of drawing up corporate financial statements.
 Students will acquire skills in internal control procedures, in the audit of financial statements and operating cycles, as well as in the evaluation of social accounting and various corporate frameworks.

-Sustainability auditing and reporting (advanced course)
+Sustainability Auditing and Reporting (advanced course)

 8